Skip to main content

 Houston attorney Tony Buzbee filed the suit on Sept.
 11

-THE WOOANDS, Texas – A $100 million class action lawsuit has been filed against Memorial Hermann Hospital The Woodlands Medical CeBree and the hospital’s former patient care director, who was arrested last month after being accused of placing hidden cameras in restrooms at the hospital.
+THE WOOANDS, Texas – A $100 million class action lawsuit has been filed against Memorial Hermann Hospital The Woodlands Medical Center and the hospital’s former patient care director, who was arrested last month after being accused of placing hidden cameras in restrooms at the hospital.

 Robert Shrader, 41, secretly placed hidden cameras in hospital restrooms to record nurses, fellow employees and patients, according to court documents.

-Houston attorney Tony Buzbee says he has filed the class action lawsuit on the behalf of five hospital employees and thousands of individuals from in and around Texas who used the restrooms at the hospital when the cameras were placed
+Houston attorney Tony Buzbee says he has filed the class action lawsuit on the behalf of five hospital employees and thousands of individuals from in and around Texas who used the restrooms at the hospital when the cameras were placed.

 This class action case seeks remedy for invasion of privacy and approximately $100 million.

 The plaintiffs include phlebotomists, lab staff, and a medical equipment contractor who say they unknowingly used the restrooms where cameras were hidden.
-They claim they’ve suffered embarrassment, distress, and lasting emotional trauma after learning they may have been recorded.

 This isn’t the first lawsuit filed against Shrader.
 According to another lawsuit filed earlier in the week, the hospital’s construction team was conducting routine maintenance in August 2025 when it discovered a hidden camera installed in a single-stall bathroom on the second floor.